 At this point, experienced attorneys will often know whether or not you are going to win your case – if indeed they did not know at the outset – and if it doesn’t look promising they will advise you not to move forward.

 The party seeking to increase the amount of support has the advantage.

 Pursuing a modification of child support or spousal support is far easier than defending against a party who is asserting you should now pay more in support or if you are a party making a motion to decrease what you are currently paying in support.

 After the matter of contempt is settled, the father will need to file a motion to modify child support due to a change in circumstances.
-The complication then becomes that all of those missed child support payments and any interest accrued between not paying and the date of filing your motion for modification are still going to be there.
-You will still have to pay that back support even if you win your motion to decrease the amount of child support you have to pay going forward.
+But all of those missed child support payments (and any interest accrued) are still going to be there.
+He will still have to pay that back support, even if he wins the motion to decrease the amount of child support going forward.

 To sum up, as soon as there is a change in your circumstances, you need to file a motion for modification.
 Doing so immediately might help to alleviate some of the burdens of back child support during the process.